understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Core_Concepts.md

 </table>

-* Can create multiple shards per stream, for instance:
+* Can create multiple shards per stream, for instance, with 2 shards:

 <table>
   <tr>